-The Canadian Prairies play a very important role in the agricultural sector since they provide adopted in order to reduce soil moisture deficits which usually increase the risk of crop failure for seedbed preparation and for weed control (Zentner et al., 2002).
+The Canadian Prairies play a very important role in the agricultural sector since they provide 32 million hectares of arable land (MacWilliam et al., 2014).
+In these semi-arid Prairies, the predominant cropping system has historically been the cereal-fallow rotations.
+This system was adopted in order to reduce soil moisture deficits which usually increase the risk of crop failure (Lupwayi and Kennedy, 2007).
+Additionally, the system relied on the intensive use of machinery for seedbed preparation and for weed control (Zentner et al., 2002).
 Production systems in these prairies have achieved an increase in crop yield and farm incomes and improved the use efficiency of needed inputs.
 However, soil and water erosion have contributed to the loss of soil organic matter which has negatively impacted the soil health and contributed to soil salinization (Zentner and Campbell, 1988).

 Increasing concerns about soil and environmental degradation, together with the low prices of cereal grains and the redesign of government policies and programmes led to changes in land use practices and to the inclusion of pulses into the rotations (Zentner et al., 2002).
 According to Lupwayi and Kennedy (2007), the introduction of pulses in the Canadian Prairies has had a positive impact on biological soil processes.
-Soil biota is very important for agricultural systems as they can enhance crop performance by increasing mineral solubilisation, nitrogen fixation, Nitrogen recycling is also positively correlated with high soil microbial activity (Vigil and Kissel, 1995).
+Soil biota is very important for agricultural systems as they can enhance crop performance by increasing mineral solubilisation, nitrogen fixation, production of plant hormones and suppressing pathogens (Lupwayi and Kennedy, 2007).
+Cereal-pulse rotations in the Canadian Prairies have contributed to increasing soil microbial population and enzyme activities which have positively impacted soil health (Biederbeck et al., 2005).
+Nitrogen recycling is also positively correlated with high soil microbial activity (Vigil and Kissel, 1995).
 Crop diversification in the Canadian Prairies has also contributed to mitigating diseases through biological pest control (Lupwayi and Kennedy, 2007).
-In general, the inclusion of pulses sustainability of these cropping systems.
+In general, the inclusion of pulses in wheat dominated agriculture has contributed to improving soil health, thus increasing sustainability of these cropping systems.
 Additionally, there is a large amount of nitrogen fixed by pulse crops in Canada and in 2004 this was as high as 171 million kg and represented 6.6 percent of the total nitrogen fertilizers used in the Canadian Prairies in the same year (Lupwayi and Kennedy, 2007), which means farmers can save money on the necessary inputs.